aaryan-19/AWS-Load-Balancer-test/Classic Load Balancer/README.md

     2. select the same protocol and port number as select in load balancer security group.

 Now you can connect to your instance and deploy your web application and run it on your web browser by copying the DNS name of the load balancer and paste it on your browser.

+`Note - If your project doesn't pass the health check, then cross-check IP of the security group and also check the ping path that you've specified in health check path.`